autonome/metafluff/posts/2003/08/rumours-of-a-shadow-in-the-east/index.md

 ---
 layout: post
-title: Rumours of a Shadow in the East...
+title: "Rumours of a Shadow in the East..."
 published_at: 2003-08-13
 date: 2003-08-13
 tags: moblog photos